alejandrodesantiago/alejandrodesantiago.github.io/_news/2026-05-01-preprint-announcemnt-bodega-bay.md

 related_posts: false
 ---

-**New preprint!** 😎 A new preprint from the Bik Lab, "<u>Environmental gradients and habitat specificity structure benthic microbial assemblages in a temperate seagrass ecosystem</u>" is now available on *[BioRxiv](https://www.biorxiv.org/content/10.64898/2026.01.05.697649v1)*.
+**New preprint!** 😎 Our preprint, "<u>Environmental gradients and habitat specificity structure benthic microbial assemblages in a temperate seagrass ecosystem</u>" is now available on *[BioRxiv](https://www.biorxiv.org/content/10.64898/2026.01.05.697649v1)*.